In re: Valley Anesthesiology Consultants, Inc. Data Breach Litigation, Case No. CV2016-013446

 Your legal rights are affected whether you act or don’t act, so read this website carefully.

 The Fairness Hearing was held on February 15, 2019.
 All terms of the Settlement have received final approval.
-All eligible Monitoring Subclass members, that have not asked to be excluded, will be mailed an enrollment code to receive two years of credit monitoring and identity theft services provided, free of charge, by Experian.
+Enrollment codes to receive two years of credit monitoring and identity theft services were mailed to all eligible Monitoring Subclass members on May 6, 2019.
+The enrollment deadline of August 31, 2019 has now passed, and enrollment codes can no longer be redeemed.